Will it glue? On short-depth designs beyond the unitary group: Methods

-\paragraph{Upper bounds} The constructions for $\Or(\log(n))$-depth designs (of various types) in this paper are similar to the construction in~\cite{schuster_random_2024}.
-The idea is to construct a two-layer brickwork of superblocks.
+The constructions for $\Or(\log(n))$-depth designs (of various types) in this paper are similar to the construction in~\cite{schuster_random_2025}.
+The idea is to construct a two-layer brickwork circuit in which the local gates act on a large number of qubits (``superblocks'').
 We organize $n$ qubits in $m$ local patches, each consisting of $\xi = n/m$ qubits.
 We choose $m$ to be even.
 In the first layer we apply superblocks to the local patches $(1,2), (3,4),\ldots, (m-1, m)$, and in the second layer to the local patches $(2,3), (4,5),\ldots, (m, 1)$.
 In the first layer we thus have $m/2$ superblocks, that act on $2\xi$ qubits each.
 The second layer is the same as the first layer, except that the superblocks act on patches that are shifted $\xi$ qubits from the patches the superblock in the first layer act on.
-The superblocks are independently drawn operators from the Haar measure of a given group $G$ (or from $k$-designs if required).The key step in~\cite{schuster_random_2024} is then the \textit{gluing lemma}.
+The superblocks are independently drawn from the Haar measure of a given group $G$ (or from $k$-designs if required).
+The key step in Ref.~\cite{schuster_random_2025} is then the \textit{gluing lemma}.

-\begin{lemma}[Gluing lemma, Theorem~$1$ in \cite{schuster_random_2024}] Let $\mathcal{E}$ be the ensemble of matrices drawn from the two-layer superblock architecture for the unitary group $\U$.
+\begin{lemma}[Gluing lemma, Theorem~$1$ in Ref.~\cite{schuster_random_2025}] Let $\mathcal{E}$ be the ensemble of matrices drawn from the two-layer superblock architecture for the unitary group $\U$.
 Choosing $\xi = \Or(\log(nk/\epsilon))$, then $\mathcal{E}$ is a relative-error $\epsilon$-approximate unitary $k$-design. \end{lemma}

-In~\cite{chen_incompressibility_2024} it is shown that random brickwork circuits form unitary $k$-designs in depth~$\Or((nk + \log(1/\epsilon))\polylog(k))$.
+In Ref.~\cite{chen_incompressibility_2024} it is shown that random brickwork circuits form unitary $k$-designs in depth~$\Or((nk + \log(1/\epsilon))\polylog(k))$.
 If we thus insert random brickwork circuits of this depth in the superblock construction $\mathcal{E}$, we get a relative-error $\epsilon$-approximate unitary $k$-design in depth $d = \Or(\log(n/\epsilon) k\polylog(k))$.
 Note that this construction is a generalized random brickwork.